The "Graduation Truce" is a Dangerous Myth

 When a school has no policy other than shaming parents into sitting together, they unknowingly enable:

-• PTSD Triggers: Forcing a survivor to sit inches away from their harm-doer is a recipe for psychological distress.
+• PTSD Triggers.
+Forcing a survivor to sit inches away from their harm-doer is a recipe for psychological distress.

-• Dominance Narratives: The aggressor often insists on the "united front" to maintain an image of normalcy or to continue exerting control.
+• Dominance Narratives.
+The aggressor often insists on the "united front" to maintain an image of normalcy or to continue exerting control.

-• Public Humiliation: If the tension snaps, it is the child who bears the shame of a scene on their special night.
+• Public Humiliation.
+If the tension snaps, it is the child who bears the shame of a scene on their special night.

 A New Approach: The Two-Table Solution

-True "Best Interests of the Child" (mandated by section 37 of the Family Law Act) is rooted in stability.
+"Best Interests of the Child" (mandated by section 37 of the Family Law Act) is rooted in stability.
 Stability is not a fake smile at a dinner table; it is the absence of conflict.

 The Proposal to the School

-Subject: Request for Accommodations: [Student Name] Graduation Events
+"Subject: Request for Accommodations: [Student Name] Graduation Events

 Dear [Administrator Name/Committee],

+To prioritize our child’s emotional safety and stability, we are requesting two separate tables for our family.
 We require spots at one table for [Parent A] and guest, and one table for [Parent B] and guest.
-We request a paid, designated seat for [Student Name] at both tables.
+We request that we each provide a paid, designated seat for [Student Name] at both tables.

-In high-conflict family dynamics, forced proximity does not facilitate peace; it creates unnecessary risk of distress for the student.
+Given the reality of our family dynamics, forced proximity creates unnecessary risk of distress for the student.
 Providing two separate "home bases" allows [Student Name] to enjoy the milestone without the burden of managing parental tension.
+We are prepared to pay the full cost for the additional seat to ensure the integrity of the event and the well-being of our child."

 The Conversation with the Child